Building applications for execute-only memory

 NoteLink Time Optimization does not honor the

--Omaxoptions, then the compiler cannot generate execute-only code and produces a warning.
+-Omaxoptions, then the compiler cannot generate execute-only code.

 To build an application with code in execute-only memory: